arufa-research/polar-user-docs-website/docs/documentation/README.md

 #### Compiling contracts

 To compile the contracts, use command `polar compile`.
 This will compile all the contracts in the project.
 To compile only one contracts or a subset of all contracts in the project, use command `polar compile <contract-source-dir>`.
+To skip schema generation while compiling use `polar compile --skip-schema`.

 ```bash
 $ polar compile